 That’s it!
-Usually an electric wine opener makes opening your favorite wine quick and easy.
+Usually, an electric wine opener makes opening your favourite wine quick and easy.
 However, some openers require a third press to release the cork.
 A possible bonus feature: some units can be used as pourers once the cork has been removed.

 Generally, electric wine openers are more expensive than manual openers, but not by much.

 Electric wine openers start at about $20, and nearly all of them come with at least a foil cutter.
 More expensive models, above $30, are often packaged as gift sets and include various extra accessories like bottle stoppers and aerators.
 Pricier units are also usually rechargeable and capable of working on reserve battery power with the help of AA or AAA batteries.